sobolevn/my-talks/README.md

 `#rsdp`, `#documentation`

-This talk cover a simple process we follow in our company to document the code we write.
+This talk covers a simple process we follow in our company to document the code we write.
 It also mentioned other processes we have.

 ### Enterprise Ready Vue Template